OHBA-analysis/osl-dynamics/doc/using_bmrc.rst

 The above lines can be added to ``/users/woolrich/<username>/.bashrc`` which will load the modules automatically when you log in.

-Incase you need a particular version of CUDA/cuDNN to use a GPU you can check which are available and load the module with:
+In case you need a particular version of CUDA/cuDNN to use a GPU you can check which are available and load the module with:

 .. code-block:: shell